How Global Entry works: A complete Guide for Families

 Global Entry for Families: Can Kids and Minors Apply?

-Yes, Global Entry is a great option for families but there are few important things to keep in mind.
+Yes, Global Entry is a great option for families, but there are a few important things to keep in mind.

-Here’s what’s required for Global Entry fro minors:
+Here’s what’s required for Global Entry for minors:

 How to Apply for Global Entry: Step-by-step